jackfranklin/universal-react-talk/universalreact.md

 - A server rendering step (like we just saw)
 - A client rendering step
 - A bundler to generate our client side JavaScript

 ---

+# There's no requirement to actually go client side

+A server side generated React app with no client side JS is perfectly fine ;)

+---